 Positions involving program administration and supervision often expect applicants to have a minimum of a Bachelor of Science in Nursing (BSN), with many nursing jobs now including a Master of Science in Nursing Administration as a requirement.
 By clarifying your specific nursing career goals, you will be able to decide what type of education and training is best for you.

 New Options Available for Advancing Your Nursing Education

 Online advanced degrees present an attractive option for nurses whose career goals include increased pay as well as clinical and managerial positions.
-Online university programs such as University of Texas at Arlington's College of Nursing allow working nurses to complete an RN to BSN in about a year while continuing to work at their regular jobs.
+Online university programs such as University of Texas at Arlington's College of Nursing and Health Innovation allow working nurses to complete an RN to BSN in about a year while continuing to work at their regular jobs.

 In addition to being convenient, web-based university education is more affordable than traditional classroom learning.
 Because online students can continue to work while pursuing an advanced degree, many students in online programs are able to complete their degrees without needing to take out student loans.
 For nurses, this means that an online degree can have a high return on investment.
 Nurses who enhance their education with an online degree are positioned to enhance their income and seek higher paying positions.